DAOhaus/paper/README.md

 **Archive Contract:** Because the registry contract will be checking votes associated with each proposal we could keep everything there indefinitely, but think it might be cleaner and easier to allow it to clear it's memory, push a "summary" to the individual contract, noting whether it passed or failed with the corresponding votes and just have a pointer to it for record keeping purposes.
 This would be triggered after an execution.

 **Execute Proposal Contract**: Would request information such as chairman, and the proposal cost and distribute the funds from the "tax account" as specified.
+As a default this function can only be properly be executed after the total voting time has passed.
+However, in cases of emergency the time alloted for voting can be ignored if the popular vote ratio is met out of the total members in the group.
+Meaning if the PVR is 75% and 76 out of the 100 members have already voted yes, it can be executed immediately.

 **Set Rule:** Executed with PVR from a non-resource contract, can change as often as a new proposal is passed.
-Changes any and all of the variables listed above such as PVR, Yearly Tax, Maximum # of proposals, etc...
+Changes any and all of the variables listed above such as the popular vote ratio, yearly tax, maximum number of proposals, etc...

 **Set Amendment:** Executed with PVR from a non-resource contract, can change as often as a new proposal is passed.
 Changes any and all of the amendments — and allows for creation of a new one if index is not found.